Han00127/Toward-Sparse-HPE/README.md

 # Toward-Sparse-HPE
-This project aims to make head pose estimation without face detection in sparse dataset and robust to occlusion..
+This project aims to make head pose estimation without face detection in sparse dataset and robust to occlusion.
+This project is the term project for AI convergence project at Inha University with Suprema.

 ## Description
 Our Head Pose Esitmation (HPE) achieves proper performance and robustness in sparse and masked dataset without using face detection.
 The details of our project are summarized as follows: